lazerwalker/CafeAuLait/README.md

 RememberTheMilk = require('cafe-au-lait');
 rtm = new RememberTheMilk(api_key, secret_key)
 rtm.getAuthUrl (url) ->
-  console.log "Before continuing, you need to authenticate with Remember The Milk.
-Go to the following URL, allow access to the application, and then press any key in the terminal window: #{url}"
+  console.log "Before continuing, you need to authenticate with Remember The Milk." console.log "Go to the following URL, allow access, and then press any key in this terminal window:" console.log url

   stdin.resume()
   stdin.on 'data', ->
     rtm.getAuthToken (token) ->
-      # At this point, the user is authenticated and can perform any actions
+      # At this point, the user is authenticated and can perform any action
 ```

 If you have a token persisted from a previous request, you can load it into the RTM object by passing in a token in the constructor.
 It will be used for all future API requests.